 - Check your analytics tracking code on website to make sure is using the latest tracking snippets that handles HTTPS, because older code may not.

 - Update your WordPress Address (URL) and Site Address (URL) in your site’s WP-Admin Settings > General.

 - Setup your website with relative URLs for both onsite links and images or these may break upon implementation.
-This can be done with WP Engine’s HTML post processing or via a database search and replace.
+This can be done via a database search and replace (Better Search and Replace plugin).
 When using search and replace, make sure to use http://[siteurl] so that no outgoing links are changed.
 Make sure all website users know to use this link setup for future editing.